suleyj/quiplash-clone/README.md

 # quiplash-clone

-To run server locally
+Follow these steps to set up and run the server locally:

+1. Install `nodemon` globally (if not already installed):
-npm i -g nodemon
+   - npm i -g nodemon
-nodemon index.js
+   - nodemon index.js